TBroz15/TesserPack/CONTRIBUTING.md

 ## Development (PR)

-These setup instructions assumes that you don't have Go, Libvips, and GCC installed.
+These setup instructions assumes that you don't have Go, Libvips (with dependencies: mozjpeg, libspng, libimagequant, highway), and GCC installed.

 This guide will definitely help you save some time without countless trials and errors trying to figure out how to setup TesserPack.